onsi/ginkgo/docs/MIGRATING_TO_V2.md

 - Error output is clearer and consistently links to relevant sections in the documentation.
 - `By` now emits a timestamp.
 It also registers a `ReportEntry` that appears in the suite report as structured data.
 If passed a callback, `By` will now time the callback and include the duration in the suite report.
 - Test randomization is now more stable as tests are now sorted deterministcally on file_name:line_number first (previously they were sorted on test text which could not guarantee a stable sort).
+- A new "very verbose" setting is now available.
+Setting `-vv` implies `-v` but also causes skipped tests to be emitted.

 # Changes